easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md

 ## Docker DEV environment

-*This text describes workflow based on our docker image (our compose).*
+*This text describes workflow based on our docker image.*

 ### Before you start